Jubatian/xmburner/README.rst

 - Runtime checking correct operation of autonomous AVR microcontroller based systems operating for extended periods.

-Currently the project is under development, however it is mostly complete, already testing almost all instructions of an AVR ALU adequately (see coverage_report.rst).
-The interface should be stable.
-You can start using it in your projects.
+The project is mostly completed, its interface should be stable.
+The current self-test coverage can be observed in coverage_report.rst.
+Interface documentations are accessible in the C headers provided in the xmburner directory and application_manual.rst.
+You may use UzeBurn (see below in Related components) as an example on how the library could be used in a real time environment.